csurfer/pypette/README.rst

 Example pipeline
 ~~~~~~~~~~~~~~~~

-An example pipeline and its code is included in `examples`_ folder.
+An example pipeline and its code are included in `examples`_ folder.

 Visualizing the pipeline using graph()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pipeline objects have a method called ``graph()`` which helps visualize the pipeline within the comfort of your terminal.
-Graph is recursive in nature and it visualizes everything that will be run if we call ``run()`` on the pipe object.
+The graph is recursive in nature and it visualizes everything that will be run if we call ``run()`` on the pipe object.

-Visualizing the top level pipeline in `examples/basic.py`_ led to the following visualization.
+Visualizing the top-level pipeline in `examples/basic.py`_ led to the following visualization.

 |Viz|